top of page

 Water, as needed

-Heat the oil to a wok ot deep sauce pan and add the mustard seeds.
-They will pop in about 10 seconds, add the lentils and chilies and sauté on medium heat for 2 minutes.
-Add the onions and garlic and continue cooking till the shallots are cooked through and translucent, but not browned, about 1-2 minutes.
+Heat the oil in a wok or deep saucepan and add the mustard seeds.
+They will pop in about 10 seconds.
+Add the lentils and chillies and sauté on medium heat for 2 minutes.
+Add the onions and garlic and continue cooking until the shallots are cooked through and translucent but not browned about 1-2 minutes.

-Add the spinach and sauté till the spinach has just wilted, about 1 minute.
+Add the spinach and sauté until just wilted, about 1 minute.
 Add the mandi liquid and salt and bring to a gentle simmer.
 Cook for 5 minutes.
-At this point the liquids should start to thicken a bit and have a nice texture.
+At this point, the liquids should start to thicken a bit and have a nice texture.
 You will not see a thick sauce, just a very subtle change in the texture of the liquid.
 Add the coconut milk and continue simmering for about 4-5 minutes.
 Taste and adjust salt as needed.

 Serve in deep bowls with rice on the side.